Chri692u/fn-shell/README.md

 The shell manages a cursor which is a representation of the current working directory.
 You can change the cursor with cd .. and cd *existing dir visible from cursor*.

-The internal shell commands start with ':' and all other input will be parsed as the scripting language (*note:* the scripting language is only a parser for the moment).
+The internal shell commands start with ':' and all other input will be parsed as the scripting language.

 ## The Scripting Language
 This is a simple ML-dialect with variables, lambda abstraction and application, letin bindings, fixpoint operator, binary operator.
 At the top level a program is defined as a list of declarations and finally an expression.
 For examples, look in script-examples.
 Right now it is only a parser and type system (syntax directed HM inference).

 # possible todo
+## Shell
-1. Redesign language and cursor?
+1. Redesign shell environment and cursor
-2. Command parsing (cd, ls, mkdir, touch, cat)
-3. Big structure refactor (move code sections where they fit better)
+2. Parsing on commands
+3. Refactor

+## Language
+1. Megaparsec for better errors
+2. Evaluation (Runtime system?)
+3. Extend typesystem with files, paths and more? (maybe kinds, contrains over type variables and so on)
-3. More operators (not, and, or)
+4. More operators
-4. Evaluation
+5. Modules and builtin functions

+## Filesystem
+1. Design interaction with filesystem (monads/runtime system)
+2. Refactor